 "Charts."

-They went into a nearby family restaurant and took a table.
+They went into a family restaurant nearby and the four of them took a table.

-When the drinks arrived, Joey asked: "So what have you been up to?
-What do you do every day at the mansion?"
+"So how've you been lately?
+What do you do all day at the Kaiba mansion?"

 Tristan repeated it slowly.

 "Stocks.
 Reading the market.
-I was taught how."
+He taught me that sort of thing."

-The phrasing was catastrophic, but they understood that Atem had apparently taken up investing as a hobby.
+The phrasing was catastrophic, but they understood that Atem had apparently picked up investing as a pastime.

-"I want to buy more cards, there's a game my partner told me about, and I do the asset management."
+"I buy more cards, there's a game Aibou taught me, and I manage assets."

 Joey put his elbows on the table.

 Joey looked up at the ceiling.
 Tristan put his head in his hands.
-Only Yugi, with a helpless sort of smile, said "Atem…"
+Only Yugi, still wearing a troubled sort of smile, said, "Atem......"

-Joey still looked like he couldn't believe it.
+Joey still had the face of a man who couldn't believe it.

-"That's not something a serious king of the Underworld does."
+"That's not what a sane King of the Underworld does."

-"I have no reason to go back at the moment."
+"There's no reason to go back at present."

-Yugi said "Atem…" again.
+Yugi said "Atem......" again.
 A slightly different tone this time.
-Hard to tell if it was exasperation, amusement, or something else.
+Exasperated, or laughing, or possibly something else.

 Atem picked up the menu.